For Immediate Release: Monday, Jan. 22, 2018

 Justice for Dreamers Delayed is Justice Denied

-(WASHINGTON)—The Center for Community Change and the Fair Immigration Reform Movement issued the following statement in response to today’s legislative activity:
+(WASHINGTON)—Community Change and the Fair Immigration Reform Movement issued the following statement in response to today’s legislative activity:

 Last week, we were heartened when Democrats stood up for immigrants and people of color against a white nationalist President and the Republicans that enable him.
 We have nothing but disgust for Republicans who refused to budge and anger and disappointment with Democrats who backed down in exchange for more delay and an uncertain promise of future action.